swift-on-server/articles/Sources/Articles/Documentation.docc/2024/working-with-udp-in-swiftnio/working-with-udp-in-swiftnio.md

 ### Testing the Server

-Now that you've got your code ready, just run the app on your mac.
-Then, from your terminal, run the following command:
+The nc (NetCat) command is a popular tool for managing network connections.
+Its main use is to establish and handle them.
+After your code is ready, start the app on your Mac, and run the following command in your terminal:

 ```sh
 echo "Hello, UDP" | nc -u 127.0.0.1 2048 -p 2049